saptarian/Terminus_ExternalHack/README.md

 A brief description of what your project does and its purpose.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
 For any questions or feedback, please contact me at saptaqur@gmail.com